Tamil cinema and Dravidian politics: Later years

 In post MGR years, political reference in Tamil cinema had been less sporadic.
 Rajinikanth, one of the highest paid actors in India, supported the DMK and its ally Tamil Maanila Congress in the 1996 elections.
-His movie Muthu (1995) makes indirect reference to the then AIADMK head and Chief Minister of Tamil Nadu, Jayalalitha.
-His movies such as Mannan (film) and Padayappa had characters which were politically identified with Jayalalitha.
+His movie Muthu (1995) makes an indirect reference to the then AIADMK head and Chief Minister of Tamil Nadu, Jayalalithaa.
+His movies such as Mannan and Padayappa had characters which were politically identified with Jayalalithaa.
 He later moved his allegiance to the Bharathiya Janata Party (BJP) in the Indian general election of 2004.
 He briefly made an entry into politics in 2020 with the intention of contesting the 2021 TN assembly election, eventually withdrawing due to his poor health.
 Rajinikanth is no longer active in politics, but is known to be sympathetic to the BJP and its ideology.
 Another leading actor in Tamil cinema, Kamal Hasan, is a well known follower of Periyar.
 He started his own political party called Makkal Needhi Maiam in 2018.
 Yet another leading Tamil film actor Vijay campaigned for the AIADMK in the 2011 TN assembly election and speculations have been rife over his potential future entry into politics, with his fan club contesting the Rural Local Body elections in Tamil Nadu in 2021.
+Later in 2024, Vijay officially announced his political entry and formation of his own political party known as Tamilaga Vetri Kazhagam.

 Two contemporary celebrities have launched their own parties.
 Of them, T. Rajendar was a well known supporter of DMK for a long time, although he did not incorporate its ideas into films.
 After a personal feud with the DMK leadership he launched his own party All India Latchiya Dravida Munnetra Kazhagam in 2004.
 Vijayakanth, a mainstream lead actor who was active in films between the 1980s and 2000s, had earlier converted his fan clubs into social service organisations, initially in a "typical, Dravidian, for-the-Tamils" fashion.
 His party, Desiya Murpokku Dravida Kazhagam is now placing itself as an alternative to mainstream Dravidian parties.
 In 2011, his party became the official opposition in the Tamil Nadu Legislative Assembly.

 Vijayakanth himself is from a pro-Congress family.